 Running Annual Average (RAA): an average of sample results obtained over the most current 12 months and used to determine compliance with MCLs.
-Locational Running Annual Average (LRAA): Average of sample analytical

 Locational Running Annual Average (LRAA): Average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters.